anthhoan/holbertonschool-low_level_programming/hello_world/README.md

 **File:** `6-size.c`
 A C program that prints the sizes of various data types on the computer it is compiled and run on.

----

-Let me know if you'd like to add usage instructions, compilation steps, or links to documentation.